 How long have you worked in sports hospitality and why Keith Prowse?

 I’ve been at Keith Prowse for two and a half years now.
-It was my first proper position coming out of university.
+It was my first position coming out of university.
 I’ve always wanted to get into an event sales manager position and Keith Prowse gave me the opportunity to progress.
-We’re also in the unique position that we work with so many different events, everything from the tennis to the rugby, horse racing to the cricket – there’s so much to offer to our customers here.
+We’re also in the unique position that we work with so many different events, everything from tennis to rugby and horse racing to cricket – there’s so much to offer to our customers.

 Keith Prowse prides itself on being the market leader in hospitality – what do you think gives them that name?

 We’re not satisfied with just a three-course lunch and complimentary bar – anyone can offer that.
-What we strive for is creating an experience, what we can do that’s extra and above that will make that experience that much more special.
+We strive to go above and beyond to make our customer's experience that much more special.
 And you can see it works, we have a huge re-booking rate for all the events that we do.

 So it seems that, though Keith Prowse is a big company in itself, it has a family-run, personable feel to it?